Mass Rapid Transit (Singapore): Brickland and Sungei Kadut MRT stations

 Two new stations are planned along the existing North–South Line.
 Brickland station is expected to be built between Bukit Gombak and Choa Chu Kang stations, while Sungei Kadut station is expected to be built between Yew Tee and Kranji stations.
-Both MRT stations are expected to be completed by mid-2030s.
+The stations are expected to open in 2034 and 2035, respectively.

 Seletar Line and Tengah Line

 Since 2019, as part of the Land Transport Master Plan 2040, feasibility studies are ongoing for a possible ninth MRT line to link Singapore's north and northeastern regions to the south of the island, later given the tentative name of Seletar Line.
 The new line is proposed to serve areas such as Woodlands, Sembawang, Sengkang West, Serangoon North, Whampoa, Kallang, and the Greater Southern Waterfront.
 By November 2025, feasibility studies for the Seletar Line were still underway.
 Acting Transport Minister Jeffrey Siow concurrently mentioned that more information on the line will likely be unveiled in early-2026.

-In March 2025, then Transport Minister Chee Hong Tat announced the tentatively named Tengah Line, which would provide an alternate route from the west and northwestern region to town, serving areas such as Tengah, Bukit Batok, Queensway, and Bukit Merah.
+In March 2025, Transport Minister Chee Hong Tat announced the tentatively named Tengah Line, which would provide an alternate route from the west and northwestern region to town, serving areas such as Tengah, Bukit Batok, Queensway, and Bukit Merah.
 Studies are also ongoing to determine the feasibility of extending the line to the Greater Southern Waterfront and connecting with the proposed Seletar Line, in which case both lines may merge into one single line.

+Engineering studies for both lines will begin in 2026.